mad-lab-fau/mad-gui/README.md

 The MaD GUI is a framework for processing time series data.
 Its use-cases include visualization, annotation (manual or automated), and algorithmic processing of visualized data and annotations.

-## How do I get the GUI?
+## How do I get the GUI to work on my machine?
-Below, we provide two ways of how to get the GUI.
+Below, we provide two ways of obtaining and running the GUI.
-In case one of these fails for you, please refer to our troubleshooting guide [Link coming soon].
-You want to load data of a specific format or want to use a specific algorithm?
+You want to load data of a specific format/system or want to use a specific algorithm?
 In this case please refer to ["Can I use it with data of my specific system or a specific algorithm?"](#can-i-use-it-with-data-of-my-specific-system-or-a-specific-algorithm).

 ### Standalone executable